Tips to Resolve Conflict Through Better Communication

 Benefits of Resolving Conflict

-Avoiding conflict and confrontation can seem like the safest, easiest, and preferred approach when disagreements arise in professional and personal relationships.
-Most of the time, however, you are more likely to get a positive outcome when you can handle conflict well without taking things to heart.
+Avoiding conflict and confrontation can seem like the safest and easiest approach when disagreements arise in professional and personal relationships.
+You are more likely to get a positive outcome when you can handle conflict well without taking things to heart.

 There are several benefits of managing conflict well: